n123git/YWSaveEditor/docs/yokai.md

 - The next byte is the Yo-kai's Level, it is intended to go from (0–99), but can technically reach level `255`.
 - The next 4 bytes include several things, such as Win Pose data; The first byte is the selected pose, while the rest forms a bitmask of unlocked poses.
 Refer to my `data` folder for pose lookup code, as it is too complicated to explain here.
 - The next byte combines Loafing behavior (high 4 bits) and Attitude (low 4 bits).
 Check the `data` dir for more information regarding decoding.
-- The next 7 bytes include several pieces of data, such as the current Soultimate for Jibanyan.
+- The next 7 bytes include several pieces of data, such as the current Soultimate for Jibanyan and Alliance (BS/FS).
+The first (high) nibble of the 1st out of the 7 bytes refer to Bony/Fleshy `1` = Fleshy/Wicked, `0` = Bony.
+This stays the same for Type Rare and Version Exclusive Yo-kai.
+Very simple.

 Example:
      | Offset | Size | Field         | Description                                         | Raw Hex Bytes                                      | Decoded                                                                 |